jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 This binding serves well as a simple pole hitch.

 - **[Safety-belt hitch][safety-belt-hitch] (magnus variant).**
-A good friction hitch.
+Once used by steeplejacks for attachment to life-support lines.
+Still a real good friction hitch.
 Grips superbly when loaded; slideable otherwise.
-Use for attachment to a life-support line.
 {:#steeplejacks-knot}

 - **Taut-line hitch (magnus safety-belt variant).**